+Terms of Reference

-The Board at its meeting held on February 05, 2019, revised the 'Terms of Reference' of the Stakeholders Relationship Committee due to implementation of amendments in the Listing Regulations.
-Stakeholders Relationship Committee was originally formed in the Board Meeting held on January 23, 2001 and subsequently reconstituted by the Board of Directors at its meeting held on January 12, 2011; October 27, 2012; October 29, 2014 and July 28, 2016 respectively.
+Stakeholders Relationship Committee was originally formed in the Board meeting held on January 23, 2001 and it was reconstituted from time to time by the Board of Directors, latest reconstitution being on February 05, 2019.
 The Committee specifically looks into issues relating to investors including share related matters and redressal thereof.